javenschuetz/nathans-mean-bootstrapper/README.md

 	- todo: use some CI tool to stash this code on s3 and use the cli to grab it
 6. start mongo (instructions above)

+1.5. go to init machine directory, THEN execute init machine.sh

 [1] make new database ebs (if necessary)
 1. create 8GB encrypted ebs
 	- todo: decide if a non-default key is better